manni8436/dinotopia/README.md

 ### FONTS

+I chose two fonts to use on my site to make my site title and my navigation menu stand out from the rest of the site.

+I chose 'lobster' for the main page title to stand out but have a modern twist to it, while using 'permanent marker' make the navigation menu have a older style look.

 ### COLOR THEME

 These colors were chosen to connect to a jungle theme.
 The green has been used to resemble leaves, and the brown resembles the tree trunks and/or ground.
 This relates to the way that the Dinosaurs lived in the wild.